 When it comes to food that sounds crazy but ends up being sensational, this peanut butter and grape jelly brisket sandwich from Jalapeno Bucks takes the cake.

-It sounds bizarre, but make no mistake, this trio is a winning combination.
+It sounds bizarre, but make no mistake, this trio is a winning combination and should be on your food bucket list.

 7. Hike Camelback Mountain